CivicTechTO/civic-spark/_speakers/jenny-zhang.md

   mastodon: https://phire.place/@phire
 ---

-Jenny is a writer, software developer, and secret idealist.
+Jenny is a writer, software developer, and secret optimist.
 She is the founder of Show Up Toronto, which makes it easier for Torontonians to get involved in community organizing and mutual aid.